 Sudden, belated revelations aside, it was one of the rare few movies my mother brought me to an actual cinema to watch, so naturally it made an impression on me.
 I remember not being touched by the love story between him and his little mistress’ granddaughter — in fact, I was quite icked out by it — but more of his struggles to be acknowledged as human.

 I remember the Genie in Aladdin of course.
-Thing is, when you are young, you don’t really know (or care) about the voice actors behind your favourite cartoon characters; you only know they are your favourite characters.
-Now that I am older and I know, I can recognise the humourous traits that he brought to Genie and appreciate his role in it.
+Thing is, when you’re young, you don’t really know (or care) about the voice actors behind your favourite cartoon characters; you only know they are your favourite characters.
+Now that I’m older and I know, I can recognise the humourous traits that he brought to Genie and appreciate his role in it.
 But when I was younger, it didn’t matter.

 I have yet to touch on his greatest hits — Dead Poets Society and Good Morning, Vietnam among them — but I did watch Good Will Hunting last year, which I reviewed before.
-He was amazing in it, so much more sombre and quietly sad than the funnyman I was used to, and I’m glad he won at least an Oscar in his life, and it was for this role.
+He was amazing in it, so much more somber and quietly sad than the funnyman I was used to.
+I’m glad he won at least an Oscar in his life, and it was for this role.

 The Angriest Man in Brooklyn was the last film that was released before his death.
 Sadly, it was dull and unfunny, except for one great scene with James Earl Jones, and when I first watched it, I was thinking “Why, Robin Williams, WHY???”
 How was I to know that he would die two months after I watched it?
 It makes me sad, because I always thought he would live till a ripe old age, and he still had plenty of time to redeem himself and be great again.
 Now that he’s gone, the world has lost a dearly loved source of happiness, who never seemed anything less than one of the kindest, gentlest men to have lived.